karllark/dust_extinction/docs/dust_extinction/extinction.rst

 Extinction can be directly measured by observing a star with dust along the line-of-sight.
-Knowledge of the intrinsic spectrum of the star from either an observation of a similar star without dust along the line-of-sight or a stellar atmosphere model is used.
+Knowledge of the intrinsic spectrum of the star from either an observation of a similar star without foreground dust along the line-of-sight or a stellar atmosphere model is used.

 Extinction can be directly measured towards individual stars.
 The specific geometry is a star with a column of dust between the observer and the star.
 The